-Assessing the nature and extent of progress of clinical trial activities based on inquiries of the Company's research and development personnel and corroborated through review of meeting minutes maintained by the Company related to clinical trial and project status meetings with third parties.
-Developing estimates of the costs incurred for certain activities performed by third parties utilizing information from internal and external sources and comparing expected amounts to the amounts accrued by the Company.
-Evaluating the completeness of the accrued clinical trial expenses by comparing invoices received by the Company subsequent to June 30, 2021 to the amounts accrued by the Company.
+- Assessing the nature and extent of progress of clinical trial activities based on inquiries of the Company's research and development personnel, which were corroborated through inspection of meeting minutes maintained by the Company related to clinical trial and project status meetings held with various third parties. - Developing independent estimates of the costs incurred for certain activities performed by third parties utilizing information from internal and external sources and comparing expected amounts to the amounts recorded by the Company.

+• Evaluating the completeness of the accrued clinical trial expenses by comparing invoices received by the Company subsequent to June 30, 2022 to the amounts accrued by the Company.